Tuesday, June 2, 2020

 Bonjour! ¿Cómo estás?
 Grazie!
 These phrases might look familiar, but learning a language goes beyond the basics.
-Get practical knowledge with Rosetta Stone — one of the world’s most respected language learning solutions, offering lessons in more than 30 languages.
-It’s available for desktop and mobile devices, free with your Library card.
-Whether you want to discuss in Dari or Dutch, inform in Indonesian, Irish, or Italian, or talk in Turkish, you can use Rosetta Stone to unlock a world of possibilities.
+Get practical knowledge with Rosetta Stone — one of the world’s most respected language learning solutions.
+It offers lessons in over 30 languages and is available for free with your Library card.
+Whether you want to discuss in Dari, inform in Italian, or talk in Turkish, here are some of the features that set Rosetta Stone a step above the rest for language learning.

 Turn your everyday environment into practical language practice using your phone or tablet camera.
 Just point and shoot within the app to pull up information about how the object of your choice is pronounced in the language you’re studying.

 Learning with this app is catered to your needs, and you can begin to learn the parts of the language you’re interested in right away.
-Going on an exotic vacation overseas?
-Dive right in to topics like Travel, Shopping, Dining and Vacation .
-Learning for your job?
-Focus on Business and Industry, or Professions and Hobbies.
-Studying abroad?
-You’ll want to start with Work and School — or maybe Friends and Social Life.
+Learning a new language for your job?
+Focus on topics like Business and Industry, or Professions and Hobbies.
+Want to learn a new language with your classmates?
+Study up on Work and School — or maybe Friends and Social Life.

-Each step is further broken down into parts of language theory that are easy to digest.
+Each step of your learning is broken down into parts of language theory that are easy to digest.
 After each Core Lesson, which acts as an overview of what you’re about to learn, you will go into greater detail on Pronunciation, Grammar, Vocabulary, Writing, Reading, Listening, and Speaking, depending on the lesson.

 Larger lessons are broken down into smaller pieces, so you can progress towards your goals in a meaningful way whenever you have a spare moment.
 Lesson times vary from five to ten minutes each and are labelled so that you know how long each lesson will take before you begin, allowing you to squeeze in some learning any time.